pamcuellas/mywebplace/README.md

 - JSON
 - Google reCaptcha
 - and MongoDB. <br>

-If you consider to take a look, it is available on the URL https://pamzc.com/.
+#### This website is available online at the URL https://pamzc.com/.

 ## More detailed information below: